 Conducting classroom observations is one of the most effective ways to develop as a teacher.
 Especially when you are in professional development programmes, visiting classes similar to the ones where you will work can help you to better understand the how teachers and learners interact with each other and with the context.
 Although classroom observation can appear deceptively simple, getting the most out of the experience requires some careful preparation, as well as focused attention.
 In this post, I want to share some ideas about what to look out for when you are observing a classroom.

 A framework for classroom observation

-The purpose of classroom observation is to generate an understanding the teaching and learning situation.
-As shown in Figure 1, we conceptualise this as consisting of three overlapping intellectual activities.
+The primary purpose of classroom observation, as I understand it, is to generate an understanding of a teaching and learning situation.
+As shown in Figure 1, this situation is conceptualised as a whole, consisting of three connected intellectual activities.
 The first one involves understanding the context where teaching and learning takes place.
 A second one is about understanding the learners’ strengths and needs.
 The third one involves understanding the methodological choices that underpin teaching and learning in the setting.

 Understanding the learning context

 One way to understand the language classroom that one is observing is as a setting (some also call it a complex system), with three sets of aspects, namely the physical, the institutional, and the human.

 The physical aspects of the learning setting refer to the space, time, and resources that are available for learning.
 The physical aspects of the classroom constrain teaching and learning activity, and at the same time creates teaching and learning opportunities (or affordances).
 For example, a classroom where desks are placed in rows facing the board makes group-work harder, and therefore constrains activity to teacher-fronted instruction.
 Similarly, having access to a coursebook creates affordances for teaching according to the syllabus of the coursebook designers.